When I first started managing my own money, I did everything manually.

 Real estate can be tracked with Zillow's Zestimate

-I'm not sure how I feel about Zillow's Zestimates as an accurate measure (here are some other free home appraisal tools) but I include my home price because I need something to offset my mortgage.
-The Zillow information for our house is wrong (it thinks it's a — beds, 1.5 bath house — it has more than 0 bedrooms and 1.5 baths) but I don't care enough to go through the process of updating it.
+I’m not sure how I feel about Zillow’s Zestimates as an accurate measure (here are some other free home appraisal tools) but I set my home’s value at my purchase price because I need something to offset my negative mortgage balance.

-The Advisory tools section offers the following:
+The free tools section offers the following:

-Investment Checkup: Given what you've shared in your enrollment, they would recommend an allocation.
-I'll expand on this below.
+• Investment Checkup: Given what you’ve shared in your enrollment, they would recommend an allocation.
+I’ll expand on this below.

-Retirement Planner: This looks at whether or not your current pace of savings will be enough to support your retirement.
-It's a really fun tool I'll have to play with some more. (can you tell I'm a forecasting/stats nerd yet?))
+• Retirement Planner: This looks at whether or not your current pace of savings will be enough to support your retirement.
+It’s a really fun tool I’ll have to play with some more. (can you tell I’m a forecasting/stats nerd yet?))

-401k Fee Analyzer: This takes a look at all the expense ratios in your various accounts and tell you if you're paying too much.
-The vast majority of our holdings are in Vanguard funds so there's not much to see here.
+• Retirement fee Analyzer: This takes a look at all the expense ratios in your various accounts and tell you if you’re paying too much.
+The vast majority of our holdings are in Vanguard funds so there’s not much to see here.

-Advisor: This is a page where you can schedule a call with a fee only financial advisor.
+• Advisor: This is a page where you can schedule a call with a fee only financial advisor.
 The fee is an annual fee and based on assets under management.

 So more on the Investment Checkup tab, this will take your investment profile and recommend a target allocation.
 Here's mine: